Current Research

 Many of the sequential problems require adaptive sampling in some particular way.
 Examples include using learning to improve rejection rate in rejection sampling, sampling with two contradictory objectives such as when we have to trade off reward and regret, extreme and infinitely many-arm bandits, and efficient sampling of determinantal point processes.

-SQUEAK: Online sparsification of kernels and graphs
+SQUEAK: Online Sparsification of Kernels and Graphs Completed

 My PhD thesis ended with an open direction, whether efficient spectral sparsifiers can fuel online graph-learning methods.
 We introduce the first dictionary-learning streaming algorithm that operates in a single-pass over the dataset.
 This reduces the overall time required to construct provably accurate dictionaries from quadratic to near-linear, or even logarithmic when parallelized.

-Graph Bandits
+Graph Bandits Completed

 Bandit problems are online decision-making problems where the only feedback given to the learner is a (noisy) reward of the chosen decision.
 We study the benefits of homophily (similar actions give similar rewards) under the name spectral bandits, side information (well-informed bandits), and influence maximization (IM bandits).
 In the algorithms, we take advantage of these similarities in order to (provably) learn faster.